-While commonly used with corporate business clients, it’s valuable for all lawyers to understand the basics of LEDES billing.
-Read on to familiarize yourself with this international standard you’re more than likely to use at some point in your legal career.
+While commonly used with corporate business clients, it’s valuable for all solicitors to understand the basics of LEDES billing.
+Read on to familiarise yourself with this international standard you’re more than likely to use at some point in your legal career.

 What is LEDES billing?

-LEDES (legal electronic data exchange standard) billing is a globally-accepted standardized electronic billing process for the legal industry.
-These principles help law firms correctly submit invoices, track expenses, and create detailed reports in a consistent manner.
+LEDES (legal electronic data exchange standard) billing is a globally accepted standardised electronic billing process for the legal industry.
+These principles help law firms correctly submit invoices, track expenses, and create detailed reports consistently.
 UTBMS (uniform task-based management system) billing codes are used in the LEDES process and are included on invoices.
 This way, clients familiar with LEDES billing know exactly what tasks are outlined on a bill.

 The history of LEDES billing

 First launched in 1998 by the Legal Electronic Data Exchange Standards Committee, LEDES billing created a standardised format specifically for electronic legal invoicing.
 LEDES was released to the legal world in 1998 and facilitated the exchange of legal billing information between law firms and corporate clients.

 Today, with growing law firms being 37% more likely to use online payments (according to our 2021 Legal Trends Report), it’s no surprise that LEDES has become increasingly fundamental for thriving law firms around the world.

 Part of the reason why LEDES billing is so widely accepted is because it continues to go through enhancements to keep up with technological changes, as the below timeline indicates.

 - 1995: The Legal Electronic Data Exchange Standards (LEDES) was created as a non-profit organisation to create and maintain digital billing standards for the legal profession.